 This is the first wiki and has made

-it in the long run, having passed the ten year mark a couple of years ago.
+it in the long run, having passed the eighteen year mark a year ago.
 While participants come and go, the number and variety of pages continue to grow, if ever so slowly, even if it does not receive universal or special recognition for accuracy, timeliness, and relevancy, (which it does not claim to possess), it continues a NobleExperiment

 , extending value to many and a new paradigm for collaboration.
 A friend of mine said this: "Imitation is the greatest form of flattery".
 Google "wiki" and you will see just how flattered this wiki has become, and just how true it is that others have found it UsefulUsableUsed

 (the flexible concept, not the limited and focused pages it possesses). -- DonaldNoyes